 80% of you have seen someone leave the restroom without washing their hands

-For the past eight years in the United States, Bradley Corporation has conducted a Healthy Hand Washing Survey to communicate the benefits of this important cleansing action.
+For the past ten years, Bradley Corporation has conducted a Healthy Hand Washing Survey to communicate the benefits of this important cleansing action.

 A lack of soap or paper towels are the most frequently cited reasons for skipping this critical cleansing step.